tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 2. Directly underneath this we have defined a route `/books/:index` which contains two **segments**:
 	1. The first matches the text `/books`, this works like all the routes we have seen previously.
 	2. The second, beginning with the colon (`:`) represents a **URL Parameter**.
 This represents one or more characters.
-3. In the _anonymous callback function_ we are accessing the `params` property of the `req` object and storing this in a constant called `parameters` which we are then printing to the terminal.
+3. In the _anonymous callback function_ we are accessing the `params` property of the `ctx` object and storing this in a constant called `parameters` which we are then printing to the terminal.
 	1. Check the terminal to see this constant.
 	2. Note that it is itself a JavaScript object and that it contains a single property called `index` which matches the name of the URL segment.
 	3. The value of this property is the string we added to the URL.